shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab6.md

     ![](../media/lab-06/image076.png)

 20. Similarly,  create a relationship between Customer and Reseller.
-Select **New relationship**.
+Select **+ New relationship**.

 21. New relationship dialog opens.
 Make sure **From table** is **Customer** and **Column** is **ResellerID**.